B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 Strategies to Facilitate the Understanding of Standard Algorithms

-It is important to provide students with several activities to explore standard algorithms using manipulatives such as the place-value mat, interlocking cubes, ten frames, base ten material, number line, etcetera.
+It is important to provide students with several activities to explore standard algorithms using manipulatives such as the place-value mat, interlocking cubes, ten frames, base ten blocks, number line, etc.

-Teachers need to provide students with many opportunities to create their own algorithms, to explain their strategies and the reasons for their choices.
-It is important to give students the opportunity and time to explore the algorithms in greater depth and to encourage discussion.
+Teachers should provide students with many opportunities to create their own algorithms, and explain their strategies and reasoning.
+It is important to give students the opportunity and time to explore algorithms in great depth and engage in discussions about them.
 It is important to encourage students to work in pairs (one student writes down the steps while the other works with the concrete representation).
-Understanding of the meaning of the steps in a standard algorithm develops when teachers allow students to compare it to their own algorithm in order to make connections between the two approaches, such as "add from left to right and combine.
+Understanding the meaning of the steps in a standard algorithm develops when teachers allow students to compare it to their own algorithm in order to make connections between the two approaches, such as "add from left to right and combine".

 Adding Multi-Digit Numbers Without Grouping